carmstrong070/QuizWebsite/Resources/Roadmap.md

 - [x] 6.1 Webpage and view model for user sign up
 - [x] 6.2 Data layer queries for creating a new user
 - [x] 6.3 Controller wireup to sign up
-- [ ] 6.4 Webpage and view model for user to change account details
+- [x] 6.4 Webpage and view model for user to change account details
-- [ ] 6.5 Data layer queries for updating an existing user
+- [x] 6.5 Data layer queries for updating an existing user
-- [ ] 6.6 Controller wireup for user to edit their account details
+- [x] 6.6 Controller wireup for user to edit their account details
-- [ ] 6.7 Refactor layouts for authenticated user vs anon user
+- [x] 6.7 Refactor layouts for authenticated user vs anon user

 ### Section 7 - Stats

 - [ ] 7.1 Display user's personal stats
 - [ ] 7.2a Display global stats for overall score after quiz completion
 - [ ] 7.2b Display global stats for each question after quiz completion
 - [ ] 7.3 Display stats in quiz portal (i.e., Number of completions)

 ### Section 8 - Admins

 - [ ] 8.0 Create Admin role
 - [ ] 8.1 Create view to see all users
 - [ ] 8.2 Create view to edit user
 - [ ] 8.3 Data layer queries to view/edit users
 - [ ] 8.4 Lock down admin pages

-### Section 9 - Scary
+### Section 9 - Final Boss

 - [ ] 9.1 Create quiz editing view
 - [ ] 9.2 Data layer queries for creating a new quiz
 - [ ] 9.3 Create view to look at all of a users quizzes